chuck-durst/react-carousel/README.md

 |  sliderClassName | string | The className of the slider element                                                                                   | ce-carousel__slider |
 |  slidesClassName | string | The className of the slides element                                                                                   | ce-carousel__slide  |

-Take a look at the demo folder if you feel stuck! :)
+Take a look at the demo folder if you are stuck! :)

 ## License